 - Debt.
 You invest in the mortgage loan for a property.
 The investors receive an interest payment every month.
 The invested capital is returned at the end of the holding period.
 These debt investments generate around 8-10% return and the holding period is relatively short, just 1 to 2 years.
 Most of these debt investments fund single family home flips.
 The investor hold the lien on the property.

 - Preferred equity.
 Investors provide an unsecured loan to the sponsor.
 The ROI is higher at 12-14%, but the risk is higher as well.

-- Joint venture equity.
+- Joint venture equity (Equity).
 Investor receives an equity stake in the property in exchange for funding the project.
 Payments are realized from the rental income generated by the property and usually payout quarterly.
 The goal of the property manager is to increase value and sell the property off in 3 to 5 years.
 The equity investments usually have longer holding periods than debt investments, but the payoff could be higher.
-Investors receive quarterly payments, typically 5-8%, and get a big payout after a successful exit.
+Investors receive quarterly payments, typically 5-9%, and get a bigger payout after a successful exit.
 The projected total return is usually around 16-18% annually.
 The equity investments are apartment complexes, retail properties, restaurants, and office buildings.

 Example investment at RealtyShares

 Here is an example of an equity investment available at the beginning of September, 2017.